-There are some very talented people within the team, but you've worked with them in the past, and it wasn't a very pleasant experience.
+There are some very talented people within the team, but you've worked with them in the past, and it wasn't a pleasant experience...

-You've always felt that the best way to manage a fast-paced, expert team is to set objectives, and then let team members work out for themselves how they'll deliver.
-You don't want to interfere with what they're doing, so you rarely have meetings with individuals or with the group.
+You've always felt that the best way to manage a fast-paced, expert team is to set objectives, and then let team members work out how they'll deliver for themselves.

 The problem is that the team hasn't responded well to this approach.
 So what else should you do?
 Would daily meetings waste your people's time?
 And would they be annoyed if you involved yourself more in decision-making, or gave them more guidance on the project?